The village of Kranjska Gora in Slovenia under a dusky sky tinged with pink

 Eastern Europe has some great savings, making it a good choice for first-timers, families and skiers on a budget.

-Eastern Europe has some great savings, making it a good choice for first-timers, families and skiers on a budget.
+Skiing in Eastern Europe means some great savings, making it a good choice for first-timers, families and skiers on a budget.
 Lift passes are between a third and half the price of those in major Alpine resorts, with equipment rental and apres-ski prices competitive as well.
 Instruction is friendly and generally good.

 Eating out is a mixed experience.
 It’s cheap, and you’ll find some game, chicken, lamb, and warming liqueurs such as plum brandy.
 On the whole, though, it’s more like Austrian Alpine food than that of other countries.

-Here, in alphabetical order, are the main skiing countries and their resorts:
+Here, in alphabetical order, are the main skiing countries in Eastern Europe and their resorts:

 Bosnia